 It is responsible for the City of London Police, the Central Criminal Court otherwise known as the “Old Bailey”, the five City Bridges (excluding railway bridges) being Tower, London, Southwark, Millenium and Blackfriars bridges.
 The Barbican Arts Centre (home to the London Symphony Orchestra (LSO) is sponsored by the City Corporation.

-The City Bridge Trust.
-The sole trustee is the City of London Corporation.
-It funds the maintenance of the five City Bridges and in addition donates “in many cases very quietly” around £1,500,000 to worth causes.
+The City Bridge Trust, the sole trustee being the City of London Corporation funds the maintenance of the five City Bridges and in addition donates “in many cases very quietly” around £1,500,000 per annum to worth causes.

 The role of the Common Councilman